-- 2 Texas Education Code, Chapter 132, Career Schools and Colleges (the Act) charges TWC with - 3 oversight of career schools and colleges operating in Texas.
-By TWC's authority under the Act - 4 and TWC's Chapter 807 Career School and Colleges rules, the Career Schools and Colleges - 5 (CSC) Program licenses and regulates private postsecondary schools that offer vocational - 6 training to Texas residents.
-In this capacity, TWC currently regulates more than 600 schools, - 7 consisting of approximately 4,000 courses of instruction that provide vocational training to more - 8 than 146,000 students annually.
+2 3 Texas Education Code, Chapter 132, Career Schools and Colleges (the Act) charges TWC with 4 oversight of career schools and colleges operating in Texas.
+By TWC's authority under the Act 5 and TWC's Chapter 807 Career School and Colleges rules, the Career Schools and Colleges 6 (CSC) Program licenses and regulates private postsecondary schools that offer vocational 7 training to Texas residents.
+In this capacity, TWC currently regulates more than 600 schools, 8 consisting of approximately 4,000 courses of instruction that provide vocational training to more 9 than 146,000 students annually.

-- 10 The purpose for the proposed amendments to Chapter 807 is based on a thorough review of - 11 existing Chapter 807 rules, the Act, policy implementation, and application processing.
-The - amendments provide clarity and remove unnecessary regulation for CSC; ensure that students 12 - 13 seeking to further their education are provided clear information, receive timely refunds, as - 14 appropriate, and have timely access to school outcome data; and streamline CSC Program - 15 processes.
+The amendments to Chapter 807 are based on a thorough review of the existing rules, the Act, policy implementation, and application processing.
+The amendments provide clarity and remove unnecessary regulation for CSC; ensure that students seeking to further their education are provided clear information, receive timely refunds, as appropriate, and have timely access to school outcome data; and streamline CSC Program processes.

-- 17 The amendments also implement House Bill (HB) 33, passed by the 87th Texas Legislature, - 18 Regular Session (2021).
-HB 33 amended Texas Education Code, Chapter 132, relating to - 19 measures facilitating the award of postsecondary course credit leading to workforce credentialing - 20 based on military experience, education, and training.
+18 19 The amendments also implement House Bill (HB) 33, passed by the 87th Texas Legislature, Regular Session (2021).
+HB 33 amended Texas Education Code, Chapter 132, relating to measures facilitating the award of postsecondary course credit leading to workforce credentialing based on military experience, education, and training.

-- 22 Throughout Chapter 807, where appropriate, the term "Commission" is replaced with "Agency." - 23 The Commission is the body of governance of the three Commissioners appointed by the - 24 governor.
-The Agency is the unit of state government presided over by the Commission and - 25 administered by the executive director.
+Throughout Chapter 807, where appropriate, the term "Commission" is replaced with "Agency."
+The Commission is the body of governance of the three Commissioners appointed by the governor.
+The Agency is the unit of state government presided over by the Commission and administered by the executive director.

-- The definitions for class, course, course of instruction, program, and program of instruction, are - 28 proposed for amendment, and, therefore, where appropriate, the terms were changed to ensure 29 - consistency of usage throughout Chapter 807.
+The definitions for class, course, course of instruction, program, and program of instruction, were amended, and, therefore, where appropriate, the terms were changed to ensure consistency of usage throughout Chapter 807.